FAQs

 Q. Where can I buy silent films on DVD?

 A. If you are in America, or are seeking Region 1 DVDs, the best place to start is the list of DVDs provided by the Silent Era website.
-Another site, covering Regions 1, 2 and 4, albeit selectively, is Silent Films on DVD.
 A list of some of the key retailers is given under DVD and Video in the list of links on the right-hand side of this page.
-These include Eureka, Kino International, and Milestone Films, while more unusual films (which generally means non-fiction) may be found at the British Film Institute or Edition Filmmuseum.
+These include Eureka, Kino Lober, and Milestone Films, while more unusual films (which generally means non-fiction) may be found at the British Film Institute or Edition Filmmuseum.
 General retailers with good silent film lists include MovieMail (in the UK) and DVD Planet (USA).

 Q. How many silent films have been lost?